appworldng/bug-tracker/README.md

 # bug-tracker

-A React application built to help developers & teams manage bugs and resolve issues for ongoing software projects.
+A React application built to help developers & teams manage bugs and resolve issues for ongoing projects.

 ## Usage